Monday, January 31, 2011

 In the 1970’s, psychologists gave the name “sleeper effect” to a phenomenon they noted, not in selling products, but in selling political candidates: When the arguments for a candidate were convincing and the person making the arguments was irritating, the consumer would at first not be at all convinced, but after a period of time forgot about the source and was persuaded by the message.

 Subsequent studies by consumer psychologists found that the sleeper effect works in a range of selling situations.
-Research centered at University of Illinois-Chicago Circle described the conditions essential to produce the sleeper effect.
+Research centered at University of Illinois-Chicago Circle describes the conditions essential to produce the sleeper effect.
 Here is my translation of the findings into the steps you—the retailer—can take to activate the sleeper effect when you think you’ve irritated a customer and an apology doesn’t fit the situation:

 • Briefly state the one reason for purchase that you believe will be most compelling to the shopper.